BioArchLinux/wsl/README.md

 # BioArchLinux on WSL

-## Usage
+## Download

 Download [wsl tar file](https://repo.bioarchlinux.org/wsl) from [any mirror](https://raw.githubusercontent.com/BioArchLinux/mirror/main/mirrorlist.bio) of BioArchLinux.

+## Import to WSL

+You have to enable wsl first.
 Specific a `StoragePath` and run the following command under the tar file directory.

 ```
 wsl --import BioArchLinux StoragePath .\bioarchlinux.tar
 wsl -d BioArchLinux
 ```
+## Choose mirror

 then you need to choose a mirror of archlinux and bioarchlinux